 RUI: The reality user interfaces further divided into two categories.

-i) Augmented reality: A technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.
+i) Augmented reality: A technology that set-up a computer generated image of the real world from user’s prespective, thus providing a composite view.

-ii) Virtual reality: Virtual reality is an interactive computer-generated experience take the user in a simulated environment
+ii) Virtual reality: is an interactive computer-generated experience that takes the user through a simulated environment.

-OUI: An organic user interface is a type of user interface that involves a non-flat display, Where users control an object by manipulating an actual physical shape.
+OUI: is a type of user interface that involves a display, Where users control an object by manipulating an actual physical shape.